masikol/preprocess16S/README.md

 `CCTACGGGNGGCWGCAG`

 Now we need to introduce some values.
-With examples below, they should be clear for you.
+With examples below, they should be clear for you, so go ahead ;)

 1. Length of strings compared (denoted as `L` below).

 2. Score (denoted as `score` below): number of matching characters in compared strings divided by `L`.
 In other words, it is identity ratio.

-3. Offset (denoted as `offset` below): an offset, with which primer is "applied" to read sequence.
-This is the offset from `-s` option.
+3. Offset (denoted as `offset` below): an offset, with which primer is "applied" to read sequence. preprocess16S starts with zero offset, and then increases it's absolute value in following way: `1,-1,2,-2...` untill maximum value passed with `-s` option.

 4. Score threshold.
 If `score` is above this threshold, the algorithm decides that primer is detected.
 This is the threshold from `-x` option.